neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 Certainly a front end in Rails or another robust monolithic framework would be effective, but I think using something like [Gatsby](https://www.gatsbyjs.com/), [Next.js](https://nextjs.org/), or [Sapper](https://sapper.svelte.dev/) would be so much simpler and more lightweight.
 It would basically take a few days to build the forms.

+In addition, I think it is important that the front end is deployed as a [Progressive Web App](/blog/vidya/technology/vidya-reloaded/).
+This offers a lot of benefits, but primarily for this purpose, it is critical that the front end is always available and functional as possible regardless of connectivity, which absurdly remains a problem in America.

 By the way, it might be interesting down the road to think of voice interfaces allowing people to vote with Google Assistant, Alexa, or Siri if privacy concerns can be addressed.
 One challenge at a time though.